ethangyllenhaal/FijiPachyRad/README.md

 fst_plot.R - R script for making Manhattan plots with qqman.
 Uses a function written for qqman users and makes 12 plots (3 main text only, 3 main and supp, 6 supp only; Fig 4 and S5).

 pop directory - Directory of population lists used to calculate FST.
+Note that this includes subsets not shown in paper or supplement,
 _______________________________
 -- UCEs Phylogeny and Dating --